Crash data analysis and statistics

 To perform a query or to obtain more information on the CRIS Query function, visit the links below:

-In cases where users want large amounts of crash data and their requests cannot be fulfilled through a Crash Data Request or through the Query tool, TxDOT offers an automated process for users to obtain crash data directly from CRIS in the form of a Crash Data Extract File.
+In cases where users want large amounts of crash data and their requests cannot be fulfilled through a Crash Data Request or through the Query tool, TxDOT offers an automated process for users to obtain crash data directly from CRIS in the form of comma separated value (CSV) extract files.
 The process to obtain the file allows users to make requests at their convenience after an easy, one-time, self-registration process.

 For additional information (not to submit a request), please email us or contact the CRIS Help Desk at 844-CRIS-HLP (844-274-7457).